your ultimate smoke detectors GUIDE

 BIG AND EASY TO REACH TEST BUTTONS

 Instead of having to climb on ladders/stools, you can use sticks to easily reach test button to conduct regular smoke detector testings and/or muting smoke detector in false alarms.

 On the same note, a big and easy to reach hush button is also helpful in the event of muting the alarm in the event of a false alarm.

 How frequent does the batteries of a smoke detector needs to be changed?

 This varies from model to model but are usually either powered by a 9V battery or a lithium battery.

-In the case of a 9V battery, it boils down to the current drawn by the smoke alarm and the brand/type of battery used.
+In the case of a 9V battery, it boils down to the current drawn by the smoke detector and the brand/type of battery used.
 An inferior battery is likely to last much shorter than a reputable brand.
 The typical duration can be anywhere between 6 months to 2 years.

-The best form of lithium battery powered smoke alarms would be those where the lithium battery is sealed-in, non-rechargeable and non-replaceable and where their certification includes testing and verification of the built-in battery’s lifespan to be up to 10 years.
+The best form of lithium battery powered smoke detectors would be those where the lithium battery is sealed-in, non-rechargeable and non-replaceable and where their certification includes testing and verification of the built-in battery’s lifespan to be up to 10 years.
 One such certification would be the VdS 3131 certification.

 SEALED-IN, NON-RECHARGEABLE AND NON-REPLACEABLE LITHIUM BATTERIES PREFERRED